 Depending on final site grading anticipated depths of excavations and structure foundations relative to groundwater occurrence, an underdrain system may be considered to be included as part of sewer system design and installation.
 The underdrain system drain pipe shall consist of smooth wall non perforated rigid PVC pipe placed at a minimum slope of 2 percent.
 Shallower pipe grades can be considered for larger diameter underdrain pipes and areas to daylight the drainage systems.
 Concrete or clay material fill may be strategically placed at the manhole locations to slow the water flow down the trench.
 The underdrain below sewer should be constructed with adequate depth to allow connection of residence foundation drain systems.
-Drain elements should be of appropriate slopes and sizes for anticipated flows.
-Maintenance of the underdrain system should be anticipated.
+Drain elements should be anticipated.
 Gravity outlet should be planned such that other developments and properties are not adversely affected.